In how many ways can quantum information be split ?: Abstract

 \section{Abstract}

+We establish a theoretical understanding of the entanglement properties of a physical system that mediates a quantum information splitting protocol.
 We quantify the different ways in which an arbitrary $n$ qubit state can be split among a set of $k$ participants using a $N$ qubit entangled channel, such that the original information can be completely reconstructed only if all the participants cooperate.
-After proving that the first party needs to possess atleast $n$ qubits for this purpose , we show that the maximum number of protocols that one can construct for the splitting of an arbitrary $n$ qubit state among two parties using an $N$ qubit entangled channel is $(N-2n)$.
-Then we generalize this result to $k$ parties and illustrate its usefulness by providing an explicit physical example for the same.
+Based on this quantification, we show how to design a quantum protocol with minimal resources and define the splitting efficiency of a quantum channel which provides a way of characterizing entangled states based on their usefulness for such quantum networking protocols.